On the Maximum Achievable Sum-rate of the RIS-aided MIMO Broadcast Channel: Simulation Results

 The per-iteration computational complexities of the proposed optimization algorithms when the direct link (DL) is present or blocked are shown in Table \ref{tab:Compl_table}.
-In it, the relevant iteration numbers of the dual decomposition method $T$ and $I$, and the number of the line search steps $I_{S}$ and $I_{\varTheta}$, are averaged over the first five iterations of the proposed algorithms, since all the algorithms converge within five iterations.
-As expected, the AO has the largest computational complexity which is mainly due to the sequential optimization of the RIS phase shifts.
-The approximate AO achieves a lower complexity than the AO, due to the more efficient gradient-based optimization of the RIS phase shifts.
-For a large number of users, the number of line search steps $I_{S}$ for the APGM is significantly lower than the total number of iterations $TI$ of \algref{alg:GBCM} for the AO and approximate AO.
-Therefore, the APGM is particularly suitable for implementation in a system with a large number of users.
+The relevant numbers of iterations of the dual decomposition method $T$ and $I$, and the number of line search steps $I_{S}$ and $I_{\varTheta}$ are averaged over the first five iterations of the proposed algorithms, since all the algorithms converge within five iterations.
+As expected, the AO algorithm has the largest computational complexity which is mainly due to the sequential optimization of the RIS phase shifts.
+The approximate AO algorithm achieves a lower complexity than the AO algorithm, due to the more efficient gradient-based optimization of the RIS phase shifts.
+For a large number of users, the number of line search steps $I_{S}$ for the APGM algorithm is significantly lower than the total number of iterations $TI$ of \algref{alg:GBCM} for the AO and approximate AO algorithms.
+Therefore, the APGM algorithm is particularly suitable for application to systems with a large number of users.